jagsir-singh/pull-request-action/README.md

 If the branch is already open for PR, it updates it.
 Take a look at [this example](https://github.com/singularityhub/registry-org/pull/8) for the pull request opened when we updated the previous GitHub syntax to the new yaml syntax.
-Although this doesn't describe the workflow above, it works equivalently in terms of the triggers.
+Although this doesn't describe the workflow above, it works equivalently in terms of the triggers..